 Staff Sergeant (Sep.)
 Patrice “Rock” Grant is an alumnus of Syracuse University, and also a military veteran.
 You should know his story because it’s a Syracuse University story—one that speaks to your past, our present, and our future.

 Grant Joined the Air Force in 1992.
 He served as a Combat Broadcaster at both Detachment 2, 1st Combat Camera, Wright Patterson, Air Force Base Ohio, and 2nd Combat Camera Flight at Travis, AFB, Calif.
-Those assignments tested Grant’s broadcasting stills in high stress situations and under strict deadlines.
+Those assignments tested Grant’s broadcasting skills in high-stress situations and under strict deadlines.

 After ten years of service, Grant separated from the Air Force in 2002 and started working at Maxwell AFB, Al., as a director and producer for the public affairs unit.
 In 2005 Grant earned his bachelor’s degree in television, radio and film at Newhouse.